vielhuber/jwtbutler/README.md

 ## installation

-deploy the helper file [ssohelper.html](https://github.com/vielhuber/ssohelper/blob/master/_dist/ssohelper.html) in the root public directories of all pages that use sso.
+deploy the helper file [ssohelper.html](https://github.com/vielhuber/ssohelper/blob/master/_dist/ssohelper.html) in the root public directories of all pages that use sso. don't forget to fill out all origin page domains in line 7.

 then install the javascript module
 ```bash